How to apply for online studies

 Terms and conditions

-Once your submission has been confirmed, you are obliged to accept the terms and conditions for part-time students at UiB.
+Once your submission has been confirmed, you will need to accept the terms and conditions for part-time students at UiB.

 See terms and conditions for online- and part-time studies